List of bridges in India: Major road and railway bridges

 The Arrah–Chhapra Bridge held the record for the longest total extradosed span length in the world when it was inaugurated in 2017, with 16 pylons and 1920 m, surpassing the well-known Twinkle Ibigawa Bridge in Japan.
 This record will be largely beaten by the new Kacchi Dargah–Bidupur Bridge under construction with 66 pylons and an extradose length of 9750 m.

+The Rajendra Setu was the first rail-cum-road bridge in independent India on the river Ganga, one of the major rivers in the country.

 This table presents the structures with spans greater than 120 m (non-exhaustive list).